HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/library/enable-hpovmsdsc.md

 ## Description

 Using this Cmdlet will create and/or modify UseMSDSC (REG_DWORD) located at HKCU:\Software\Hewlett-Packard\HPOneView, to 1 (True).
-By enabling support, the module will overload `Write-Host`, and instead issue `Write-Verbose` commands.
+By enabling support, the module will overload Write-Host, and instead issue Write-Verbose commands.

-Use `Disable-HPOVMsDSC` to disable support.
+Use Disable-HPOVMsDSC to disable support.

 ## Examples